-The AirLink LX60 supports Legacy IPsec implementation (in place prior to ALEOS 4.12.0) or the new Standard IPsec implementation.
+The AirLink RV50X supports Legacy IPsec implementation (in place prior to ALEOS 4.12.0) or the new Standard IPsec implementation.
 Semtech recommends that you migrate any existing Legacy VPN implementations to the Standard version for increased features and support.
-For configuration information, see IPsec (Legacy) on page 200 and IPsec (Standard) on page 207.
+For configuration information, see IPsec (Legacy) on page 161 and IPsec (Standard) on page 168.

 The Standard implementation is fully IKEv1 and IKEv2 compliant, and supports MOBIKE when operating over IKEv2.
 Standard implementation also offers increased security through certificate-based authentication and a larger set of cryptographic algorithms than the Legacy implementation.
-You can use Standard for Host-terminated or LAN-terminated applications (see Figure 7-3).
+You can use Standard for Host-terminated or LAN-terminated applications (see Figure 6-3).
+In addition, the Standard implementation provides the option to configure IPsec tunnels to FIPS (Federal Information Processing Standards) standards.
+For more information, see IPsec FIPS Mode on page 156.

-Figure 7-1: ACEmanager: VPN > General (Legacy)
+Figure 6-1: ACEmanager: VPN > General (Legacy)

-Figure 7-2: ACEmanager: VPN > General (Standard)
+Figure 6-2: ACEmanager: VPN > General (Standard)

-Figure 7-3: IPsec VPN Local Termination types
+Figure 6-3: IPsec VPN Local Termination types

 Field Description General IPsec Implementation Selects the IPsec Implementation.
-Legacy Standard For more information, see IPsec Overview on page 199, IPsec (Legacy) on page 200, and IPsec (Standard) on page 207.
+Legacy Standard For more information, see IPsec Overview on page 160, IPsec (Legacy) on page 161, and IPsec (Standard) on page 168.
 Note: Legacy and Standard implementations are independent.
 Once you have configured IPsec tunnels for Standard VPN implementation, if you change IPsec Implementation to Legacy, you must reconfigure IPsec tunnels for the Legacy implementation.